 Staff at NHF Colorado, the Hemophilia & Thrombosis Center(HTC) and Rocky Mountain Village want this to be a wonderful experience that creates a wealth of fond memories for your camper.

-Mile High Camp is separated into three programs based on age.
+Mile High Summer Camp is separated into three programs based on age.
 AGES OF GROUPS HAVE CHANGED!
 You must be this age by 7/10/2020 to attend in the group.

-Base Camp (formerly known as Easter Seals Campers)serves campers from ages 7-13.
+Base Camp (formerly known as Easter Seals Campers)serves campers from ages 7-14.

-Peak Camp (formerly known as BOEC Campers) is a wilderness program that is an optionfor campers aged 12-13.
-Campers must be 12 on the first day of camp in order to attend.
+Peak Camp (formerly known as BOEC Campers) is a wilderness program for campers aged 12-14.
+Campers must be 12 on the first day of camp in order to attend the offsite adventure.